 - Argon plasma coagulation — In this technique, argon gas is directed at the abnormal cells through an endoscope, destroying the cells with an electric current.

-Our doctors have had excellent results with these procedures, which have have helped improve our treatment of Barrett’s esophagus.
+Our doctors have had excellent results with these procedures, which have helped improve our treatment of Barrett’s esophagus.